apache/eagle/eagle-tutorial/SetupDevelopmentEnvOnMac.md

 -
 > **Note:**
 > During this writing SBT has issue with JDK 8.
-This has been tested with:
+This issue has been tested confirmed by using:
 > -Java 1.8.0_66
 > -Maven 3.3.9
 > -Scala 2.11.7